Travel Blogging Tips

 Now imagine that you must also take on the roles of photographer, writer, editor, accountant, marketing team, graphic design, public relations, web development, videographer, finance, secretary, coffee intern, etc.

-Get the picture?
-People go to school for years to master each of these jobs (ok, maybe not coffee intern) but you’re attempting to do them all!
+Get the picture yet?
+People go to school for years to master each of these jobs (ok, maybe not a coffee intern) but you’re attempting to do them all!

 As a professional travel blogger, you are responsible for everything — while also dealing with the stress & challenges of traveling to foreign countries.
 So when you start earning income, hire others to help you run your business.

-It took me far too long to understand the importance of this, and after 4 years, I’m only now beginning to seek the help of others.
-A general virtual assistant to help with research, pitching, public relations, social media, and tracking campaigns.
+A virtual assistant to help with research, pitching, public relations, social media, and tracking campaigns.
 An accountant.
 A video editor.
 A writing editor.
+A graphic designer.

 11: Personal Branding